How to evaluate software for ASD-STE100

 Software is not necessary, but it helps you

-To remember all the rules of ASD-STE100 is not easy, as these examples of approved dictionary words show:
+To remember all the rules of ASD-STE100 is not easy, as shown by the examples that follow:

 - The word oil is approved as a noun, but not as a verb.
 The word paint is approved as a noun (rule 1.5.4) and as a verb.